 One of the biggest winners by far in today’s highly competitive automobile market has been Korea, where Hyundai, along with its brand Kia, have enjoyed soaring global sales.
 Consumers are attracted to their reasonable prices, excellent warranties and world class manufacturing quality.
-Korean car makers are competing aggressively against the world’s largest firms.
-Hyundai’s sales soared to 6.60 million units worldwide during 2011, up from 5.74 million units in 2010.
-This puts it above auto giants such as Ford and Honda.

-General Motors (GM) 9.03
+General Motors (GM) 9.72

-One result of high gasoline costs and frugal consumers has been strong demand for Toyota’s Prius gasoline-electric hybrid car.
-The company has made investments that enable it to manufacture hybrid versions of many of its popular models, including the Camry and several versions of the Lexus.
+One result of relatively high gasoline costs and frugal consumers has been strong demand for Toyota’s Prius gasoline-electric hybrid car.
+The company has made investments that enable it to manufacture hybrid versions of many of its popular models, including the Camry and several models of the Lexus.
 Hybrids are now available from a wide variety of makers, and technology has steadily improved.
 Nonetheless, hybrids remain a very small fraction of the overall car and truck market due to their relatively high initial costs.

-Both consumers and emissions regulators are taking a renewed interest in advanced automobile technologies.
-Clean diesel engines, like those offered in new cars from BMW, Volkswagen and Mercedes-Benz, offer exceptional performance and fuel economy while providing quiet, vibration-free running similar to that found in gasoline-powered cars.
+Both consumers and emissions regulators are taking a renewed interest in clean diesel engines, like those offered in new cars from BMW, Volkswagen and Mercedes-Benz, which offer exceptional performance and fuel economy while providing quiet, vibration-free running similar to that found in gasoline-powered cars.
 Clean diesel offers a particularly attractive alternative to hybrid technology for those who seek fuel efficiency, and it is already widely used in passenger vehicles in Europe.
 Meanwhile, the use of ethanol as a gasoline additive in America has grown rapidly, whether or not it makes any environmental or economic sense, thanks to requirements enacted by Congress.

 Consumers are keenly interested in quality and serviceability in the cars that they acquire.
 A stumble in this regard can have devastating consequences for a car maker, as seen in Toyota’s 2009-10 quality problems that led to slow sales, massive recalls and a humble apology from the firm’s leader.

 Inexpensive cars manufactured in China are now on the market in many emerging nations.
 The question is not whether China will export cars and trucks, but whether consumers in advanced markets such as America will be convinced that they offer safety and reliability.
-Meanwhile, U.S. automakers have made intense demands on their component suppliers for lower prices—these suppliers are, in turn, looking to low-cost production in China and other emerging nations.
+Meanwhile, U.S. automakers have made intense demands on their component suppliers for lower prices—these suppliers are, in turn, looking to low-cost production in China and emerging nations.